Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 weight: 20
 ---

-## ALZ Monitor Alert Approach
+## AMBA-ALZ Monitor Alert Approach

-The overall strategy for enabling alerts in ALZ involves using Azure Policy to deploy relevant alerts as resources are created, configuring action groups, and then using Alert Processing Rules to activate alerts and link them to the action group.
+The overall strategy for enabling alerts in AMBA-ALZ pattern involves using Azure Policy to deploy relevant alerts as resources are created, configuring action groups, and then using Alert Processing Rules to activate alerts and link them to the action group.

-There are two main principles/approaches to enabling alerting in ALZ:
+There are two main principles/approaches to enabling alerting in AMBA-ALZ pattern :

 ### Centralized